 Our recent trip to Orlando was our first time visiting a Universal theme park, and oh my were we impressed!
 There can be a bit of confusion for a first timer about understanding the layout of the Universal Orlando Resort and the Wizarding World of Harry Potter, so I thought I’d explain a bit.

 Universal Orlando Resort

 Universal Orlando Resort refers to the whole Universal area which includes two theme parks, Universal Studios and Islands of Adventure, a shopping, restaurant, and nightlife district called City Walk, the Blue Man Group Theatre, and four on-site hotels, Loews Portofino Bay Hotel, Hard Rock Hotel, Loews Royal Pacific Resort, and the Cabana Bay Beach Resort.
-There is also a Wet ‘n Wild Waterpark, but it’s not located on the main resort “campus”.
+There’s a new waterpark, Volcano Bay.

 Universal Studios Florida

 Universal Studios Florida is a theme park with many attractions based on popular movies, such as: Transformers The Ride-3D, Despicable Me Minion Mayhem, Revenge of the Mummy, Disaster!, Terminator 2 3-D, Men in Black Alien Attack, and Hollywood Rip Ride Rockit, just to name a few.
 We really loved the Revenge of the Mummy, the new Transformers The Ride, and Shrek 4-D.

 The big news for Universal Studios Florida is the brand new Wizarding World of Harry Potter – Diagon Alley™ which is opening this summer (2014).
 This new section will have exciting new attractions like the multi-dimensional 3D thrill ride, Harry Potter and the Escape from Gringotts™.